 After the completion of this course, students will be able to explain the basic concepts related to the followings topics and apply them in the field of related Agricultural area.

-- 1. plant anatomy,
+- plant anatomy, 1.

-- 2. Plant physiology,
+- Plant physiology, 2.

-- 3. Embryology
+- Embryology 3.

-- 4. Genetics
+- Genetics 4.

 - 5. Biotechnology

-- 6. Environmental biology
+- Environmental biology 6.

 Unit 1: Plant Anatomy: